jcholewa/voice-cheatsheets/rango.md

 Hovering
   - hover over an element - hover [target]
-  - clear a previously hover event/remove the focus from a focus element - dismiss
+  - clear a previous hover event/remove the focus from a focus element - dismiss